What Does the Resurrection of Jesus Mean?

 In every generation, God’s people face moments of uncertainty that test faith and reveal the depth of our trust in

-Scripture Reading: Matthew 27:52-53 ESV Who Are the Resurrected Saints in Matthew 27:52-53?
-The resurrected saints in Matthew 27:52-53 were
+Scripture Reading: Matthew 27:52-53 ESV The resurrected saints in Matthew 27:52–53 were believers who had died before Christ’s crucifixion, and

 Daily devotionals can often be read in any order, while a devotion series follows a guided progression around a theme, passage, or biblical event.